 The Advantages of Crampons vs. Microspikes or Snowshoes

 You can Climb Icy Inclines

-Snowshoes and microspikes have their purposes.
+Snowshoes and microspikes for hiking have their purposes.
 Still, crampons are the quintessential choice for steep icy inclines.
 Their numerous metal points enable climbers to ascend slippery surfaces without issue.

-While microspikes are similar to crampons, their points are too small to penetrate dense ice covers.
+While hiking spikes are similar to an ice crampon, the points of even the best microspikes are too small to penetrate dense ice covers.
 As such, they send to give climbers a sense of false security.
 On top of that, snowshoes are only good for traversing relatively level yet deep snow.
 While they do an excellent job of redistributing a hiker’s weight, they do not provide adequate traction.

 Most advanced ice climbing techniques require the use of crampons.
 Many methods involve various applications of the front, middle, and rear contact points.
-Steep or vertical ice faces are no match for non-penetrating microspikes.
+Steep or vertical ice faces are no match for non-penetrating traction cleats.
 Of course, crampon-covered snowshoes are not a match for icy glaciers.

 Less Likely to Tire Your Feet

 It can be challenging to preserve your energy when your feet are slipping behind you.
 Quality crampons empower you to grip the surface of packed snow and icy expanses.
 They enable you to make more progress than you would with snowshoes or microspikes.